AvaAvarai/DataAnalysisNotebook/README.md

 # DataAnalysisNotebook

-This data analysis notebook is an introductory method using static analysis and visualizations.
+This data analysis notebook is using static analysis and visualizations.
 This notebook demonstrates analysis of scientific data.

 The notebook.ipynb contains current content, still a work in progress.